DappDevs/presentations/content/ethereum-background.md

 You could also think of Ethereum as a computer that is shared by the world.

-The code stored in Ethereum's blockchain in smart contracts is executable by the EVM, which is a simple, stack-based processor that validates proper execution of transactions which modify the "State" or data storage of the Ethereum network.
+Every transaction that is stored in the blockchain is processed by the Ethereum Virtual Machine, a simple computing device that determines the "state" of Ethereum.
-The EVM is run on every node of the network, concurrently and in parallel, such that each transaction execution results in the exact same modification of the underlying state no matter what implementation of the node software is used.
+The EVM is run on every node of the network concurrently, such that each transaction results in the exact same modification of the underlying state no matter what implementation of the node software is used.
-Running the transactions correctly is part of the consensus process of including new blocks to the blockchain, thus the EVM is the most important component of the node software.

-Because each transaction is run concurrently on every node, there are potential attack vectors to the network that arise from any computing device.
-Any coding error such as an infinite loop (aka the Halting problem), stack overflow, and others could be co-opted by an attacker to deny service of the network to other users.
+Since the "state" itself is one of the parameters logged in the block by the miners, all parties agree that the state is consistent when they come to consensus via mining.

+Because the EVM is a Turing Machine, it suffers from the Halting problem, which means it's not possible to tell if a transaction will be computable in a finite amount of time.
+This means it would be possible to stop the network from processing transactions, and result in a denial of service.
-In order to counteract this, the EVM introduces the concept of "Gas"
+To solve this, and many other potential attacks, Ethereum introduces the concept of Gas.

-For every instruction executed on the EVM as part of a transaction, "Gas" is charged according the resources used by the instruction, whether it be computing cycles, memory storage, or storage to the global data store.
+For every instruction executed in a transaction, "Gas" is charged according the resources used, whether it be computing cycles, memory storage, or storage to the global data store.
-Transaction fees are charged according to the gas usage of the transaction and the "Gas price" provided by the sender, and the miners recoup the resulting fees, aka `Fees = Gas Price x Gas Used`.

-Every transaction must be executable for less than the gas limit, which is an upper bound chosen through consensus by the miners that secure the Ethereum network.
-Any transaction that exceeds this upper bound will be recorded as rejected by the network, and the corresponding fee will still be recouped for mining the block that includes the failed transaction.

-"Gas" isn't just charged for instruction use, but also for memory and storage use.
-Ethereum could theorhetically store an unlimited amount of data "on-chain", but there is a practical limit as the storage costs are currently many orders of magnitude more than competiting data storage platforms.
+The miners decide what they want the "gas price" to be in order to collect fees from processing a transaction, this not only prevents the attacks from occuring, but rewards the miners for their activity.
+Every user that sends a transaction is expected to pay a fee to get it accepted, and that fee is transferred to the miner regardless of the success of the transaction.

+The miners also agree on a gas limit, which is the total amount of gas a transaction can use.
+Exceeding this limit will also fail the transaction, resulting in the miner getting all of fees for processing your transaction.

-Due to these costs, it often only useful to store critical data "on-chain", which may include cryptographic hashes of off-chain data (such as evidence or legal documentation), which can be used to "prove" submitted documentation corresponds to these stored hashes at a later point in time.
+Due to these costs, it is only useful to store small programs and limited data "on-chain", so a Dapp Developer must be very smart in determining what code and data is important enough to live in Ethereum, and when to store it elsewhere.

 ---